 When you’re done with the glue, now you can paint your wands.
 Since I didn’t want to lay the wand down to dry after painting it and possibly have some of the paint come off, I painted the bottom half and let it dry and then painted the top half.
 I used a piece of string and tied one end to the wand and the other end to a binder clip.
 Then I clipped the binder clip onto my table so I could let the wand hang while it dried.
 I painted the wand with 2-3 coats of brown paint, just to make sure I covered the dowel and glue.
 When you paint over the glue, the paint is a little less opaque, so that’s why I suggest 3 coats of paint.
 When I was done with the brown paint, I painted the swirls on the top in gold to make the wands look fancier.

-That’s all for wand making, no trip to Ollivanders Shop is needed (although if you ever go to London and love Harry Potter, go to the Warner Brothers Studio Tour– which I mention in my post Family Trip to Paris and London)!
+That’s all for wand making, no need to make a trip to Diagon Alley to go to Ollivander’s Shop (although if you ever go to London and love Harry Potter, go to the Warner Brothers Studio Tour– which I mention in my post Family Trip to Paris and London)!
 If your child (or adult friend/spouse/family member) loves Harry Potter, but you don’t want to splurge on those collectible wands, this is a cheap alternative and you can make them feel unique by owning a wand that is original.